-20. What oversight do Regulatory Authorities have over the Auditing Organizations?
+17. What oversight do Regulatory Authorities have over the Auditing Organizations?

-The audits of medical device manufacturers will be performed by MDSAP Auditing Organizations that will be assessed and monitored by Regulatory Authorities.
-In accordance with best practices, the MDSAP Pilot incorporates a transparent assessment program by Regulatory Authorities who will oversee the compliance of the Auditing Organizations with MDSAP requirements.
-This program includes a robust plan and schedule for assessing the competence and compliance of MDSAP Auditing Organizations and includes assessments of their head office and critical locations, as well as witnessing the performance of AO audits ("witnessed" audits), as part of an ongoing four year recognition cycle.
+In accordance with best practices, the MDSAP incorporates a transparent assessment program by Regulatory Authorities who will oversee the compliance of the Auditing Organizations with MDSAP requirements.
+This program includes a robust plan and schedule for assessing the competence and compliance of MDSAP Auditing Organizations and includes assessments of their head office and critical locations, as well as witnessing the performance of Auditing Organization's audits ("witnessed" audits), as part of an ongoing four year recognition cycle.

-The Regulatory Authorities involved in the Pilot will base their recognition and assessment process on the IMDRF MDSAP WG and Pilot MDSAP documents in addition to other documents drafted and approved by the Regulatory Authority Council.
+The Regulatory Authorities involved MDSAP will base their recognition and assessment process on the IMDRF MDSAP WG and MDSAP documents in addition to other documents approved by the Regulatory Authority Council.
 IMDRF Documentation and MDSAP Documentation.